-54. During some low frequency storm events, high ponding elevations behind the tentatively selected plan alignment may cause the accumulated flood water of two adjacent Interior Areas to combine or overflow from one to the other.
-This phenomenon was modeled by combining the inflow hydrographs or was, in some cases, eliminated from the model by implementing road raising designs into the Minimum Facility Plan.
-The inflow hydrographs of the lower-eastern east sub-basin of Area D with Area E, and the lower sub-basin of Area A with Area B, at the flat pools, or ponds, common to both of them were combined in the HEC-HMS model.
+58. During some low frequency storm events, high ponding elevations behind the tentatively selected plan alignment may cause the accumulated flood water of two adjacent Interior Areas to combine or overflow from one to the other.
+This phenomenon was modeled by combining the inflow hydrographs or, in some cases, was eliminated from the model by implementing road raising designs into the Minimum Facility Plan.
+The inflow hydrographs of the lower-eastern east sub-basin of Area D with Area E, at the flat pools, or ponds, were combined in the HEC-HMS model.
 For Drainage Area C, part of the proposed Minimum Facility Plan includes elevating Seaview Avenue to eliminate the predicted overflow of floodwaters from/to Area D during the studied range of storm-events.